WhoStoleMySleep/Toxic/README.md

 <br>

 ### Swiper.js
-- </p><span style='font-style: italic'>'Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior'.</span><br><br>The plugin was used in the product cards.<p>
+- 'Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior'.
+<br><br>
+The plugin was used in the product cards.